 To ensure our program is the right fit for you, our team has a comprehensive process to screen patients for our unit.
 Learn more about the trauma disorders inpatient admissions process.

-To learn more about The Trauma Disorders Program, contact our administration team at 410-938-5070.
+To learn more about The Trauma Disorders Program or to begin the referral process for a patient, contact our Care Navigators at 410-938-5000.